shopware/docs/guides/plugins/plugins/storefront/using-custom-fields-storefront.md

 ## Custom fields in forms

-Let's say you have a custom field for the customer entity through the administration; now you want the customer to input data into it through a field in the customer register form.
-This can be done without the need for a subscriber or listener; simply add a field to the form using the correct name:
+Let's say you have a custom field for the customer entity through the administration; now, you want the customer to input data into it through a field in the customer register form.
+This can be done without the need for a subscriber or listener; simply add a field to the form using the correct custom field name.

 {% code title="<plugin root>/src/Resources/views/storefront/component/address/address-personal.html.twig" %}
 {% raw %}